HOW TO PROMOTE YOUR COMEDY SHOWS

 1. INCREASE REACH

-- People looking for the next comedy show near them in google.
+- People looking for the next comedy show near them on Google.

 - People hearing about an upcoming show on a tv program